New Mexico School for the Arts: Operations

 As of 2019 it is classified as a charter school, with the state chartering it, and has a six-person school board.
 That year the school asked the state government to reclassify it as a "special statewide residential public school" so it would no longer be a charter school, allowing it to have its own superintendent and a nine-person school board.

 Admissions

 The school accepts students based on auditions, differing from lotteries used by most charter schools.

 Campus

 The current campus previously was the Sanbusco Market Center, named after the defunct Santa Fe Business Company.
 Because classes were held virtually during the COVID-19 pandemic, the cafeteria's construction work began in 2020.
 Klinger Constructors of Albuquerque is the construction company.
 The Sanbusco Market Center was heavily renovated and new additions were constructed to expand the campus.
 Luchini Trujillo Structural Engineers was the structural engineer of record.
 Prior to 2020 the former paseo was an impromptu dining room.

 Dormitory

-The dormitory is 1.5 mi from the school.
+The dormitory is conveniently located on-site, and residential programs are available to students living 65 miles+ (5-day) or 165 miles+ (7-day) commuting distance away from the school.